Are you tougher than a Kodiak bear? I know a bunch of Boy Scouts who recently proved that they are, indeed, tougher than Kodiak bears!

 All that is left of the Red Hills community is an overgrown cemetery full of the Fairleys, Breelands and Pearces who settled the area from Scotland by way of South Carolina and Georgia.

 I first heard of the Red Hills community when I was researching an upcoming backpacking trip at the Black Creek Wilderness in southeast Mississippi.
 South of the wilderness area there used to be a community known as Red Hills.
-The community must have grown up during the boom of immigration to the Mississippi Territory that occurred in the first couple […]
+The community must have grown up during the boom of immigration to the Mississippi Territory that […]

 The terrain is rough and exhausting — moreso than hiking at Vicksburg but not as severe as Clark Creek.